Powered by MOMENTUM MEDIA

 She reiterated that a major concern for the FAAA is exactly what Financial Services Minister Stephen Jones will do about the cap being exceeded.

 “The minister has a great deal of discretion as to what happens to payments in any single year that are above the $20 million sector cap.
-He could choose to charge us and just add it to our bill,” Abood explained.
+He could choose to charge us and just add it to our bill,” Abood said.

 “He could choose to attribute it to another sector, or sectors, pretty much the sky’s the limit, and we’re really keen to get from the minister a clear statement of what is the plan, what’s going to happen with amounts that exceed the sector cap.